thejsway/thejsway/manuscript/intro01.md

 ## Overview

 This book is divided into three main parts.
 The first one teaches the basics of programming with JavaScript.
 The second one explains how to use JavaScript to create interactive web pages.
-The third one deals with web application developement on the client and server sides.
+The third one deals with web application development on both the client and server sides.
 Each part depends on the previous ones, but there's no other prerequisite to reading.

 Each chapter starts with a **TL;DR** paragraph which summarizes it, so you'll be able to skip ahead if you already know a chapter's content.